hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 * A simple binary classifier in neural networks
 * It uses a linear decision boundary (aka separation line) to decide which class a data point belongs to
 * The "perceptron line" = separation line in the context of a single-layer perceptron.
 If it is multi-layered then it becomes a complex, nonlinear decision surface that’s harder to interpret geometrically.
+* A perceptron can still be considered linearly separable in 3D or higher dimensions — as long as a linear decision boundary (called a hyperplane) can divide the classes without error.
+It is just that in a 3D space the perceptron will be referred to as a plane.
+If it is a 4D space or higher it becomes a hyperplane.

 ## week 1 discussion post